Ali Jehangir Siddiqui: Government

-He had previously been a member on the boards of different government institutions.

 Public service

 Until he took up his government roles, Siddiqui was the CEO of the Mahvash & Jahangir Siddiqui Foundation (MJSF), which provides grants to the education, humanitarian relief, healthcare and social enterprise sectors in Pakistan.
 After the 2010 floods, MJSF established refugee camps accommodating more than 10,000 affected individuals, providing food supplies to over 20,000 people and clean water for over 100,000 people during the 4-month relief operations period.
 MJSF worked in coordination with the UN agencies and INGOs.

 Apart from humanitarian services, Siddiqui is also known to support the arts.

-He served on the board of Acumen, a global social enterprise investment firm, for 9 years.
+He previously served on the board of Acumen, a global social enterprise investment firm.

 Special Assistant to the Prime Minister

 Soon after Shahid Khaqan Abbasi became Prime Minister of Pakistan, Siddiqui joined the Government and served as a Special Assistant to the Prime Minister with the status of a Minister of State from August 2017 until May 2018.